Atlanta Defective Road Accident Lawyer

 • Respond to any requests for follow-up information or other correspondence

-• Consult with leading experts to determine the exact mistakes involved in your accident
+• Consult with leading professionals to determine the exact mistakes involved in your accident

 • Represent you throughout the claims process